 Here are 4 tips that will teach you how to count calories.

 This is a very important step.
 I call this a food overhaul.
 For me, this was a sobering experience.
 I discovered that I was eating close to 3000 calories a day!
 500 of those calories came from coffee drinks alone.
+Yikes.

-Before starting your calorie counting crusade take a day or two and eat as you normally would but, this time, track everything.
+Before starting your calorie-counting crusade take a day or two and eat as you normally would but, this time, track everything.
 Be completely honest with yourself too.
-That pack of Doritos you found leftover in your desk drawer and then ate immediately, count as calories.
+That pack of Doritos you found leftover in your desk drawer and then ate immediately counts as calories.
 Don’t pretend you didn’t eat them!
-Remember when I talked about the mom moments that made me fat?
-Those moments were filled with mindless calories I did not account for.

-You can use pen and paper online calorie trackers, or download a calorie tracker to your smart phone.
-I strongly recommend My Fitness Pal.
+You can use pen and paper, online calorie trackers, or download a calorie tracker to your smartphone.
+Again, I strongly recommend My Fitness Pal.
 It’s free and super easy to use.

 At the end of the day, look over the food you consumed and see where the calories are coming from.
 This way, when you start creating a plan, you know where you need to make changes.

 As you start making changes and creating a plan for yourself, keep journaling.
 Your food journal will become your most important tool because it holds you accountable and keeps you on track throughout the day.

-#4 Plan and prepare menus ahead of time.
 It will be so much easier to stick to your daily calories if you plan and prepare all your meals ahead of time.
 You can do this through menu planning, meal prep, and freezer cooking.
 Make healthy food easy to obtain in your house.

-I know this is easier said than done so here are some resources to get your started with meal planning and plan, along with some services that I find helpful in keeping both manageable.
+I know this is easier said than done so here are some resources to get you started with meal planning and plan, along with some services that I find helpful in keeping both manageable.

-Meal Planning Resources
+My Favorite Meal Planning Resources

-Also, Plan to Eat let’s you keep track of the calories with your meals which makes it so much easier to put together a custom weight loss meal plan.
+Also, Plan to Eat lets you keep track of the calories with your meals which makes it so much easier to put together a custom weight loss meal plan.
 All you need to do is add the nutritional information into the recipe if it’s not already there.

-Emeals – If you’re trying to eat healthier but struggling to find recipes or put a weekly meal plan together then I highly recommend checking out Emeals.
+If you’re trying to eat healthier but struggling to find recipes or put a weekly meal plan together then I highly recommend checking out Emeals.
 This meal planning service will send you a meal plan to your email each week.
 You can also access the meal plans on their website and app.

-Meal Delivery Kit Services – If you don’t know where to start with meal planning and hate to grocery shop then maybe a meal kit delivery services would be a good option for you.
+If you don’t know where to start with meal planning and hate to grocery shop then maybe a meal kit delivery service would be a good option for you.
 All of them work the same in that they create a weekly menu of recipes, you choose the recipe you want, and then they send you a box with all the recipes and ingredients.

 More Meal Prep Resources

 Check out this meal prep resource page I put together with all my best posts to get you started with preparing meals ahead of time.